 Director of Operations

 Bob set the all time Royal Club record with 276 total bases for a 451 slugging percentage.
 Ollie smashed four career grand slam home runs and was the 37th player in major league history to go 6 for 6 in a nine inning game.
-Students can look forward to his evening hitting lectures.
-Bob managed Sacramento Steelheads in 1999.
+Bob is Hitting Director for the Dusty Baker Baseball Camp.

 1983 Silver Slugger